PhilipBerg/mavis/README.md

 ## Installation

-You can install the development version of `mavis` as follows:
+You can install the developmental version of `mavis` as follows:

 ``` r
 require(devtools)